 For example, we hired a Digital Marketing Manager for a gin bar in London, who will take ownership of the brand’s social media accounts.
 She’ll plan events and work with local micro-influencers to spread the word.

 Top Tip from our recruiters – Having a strong personal social media presence can do wonders for any job search!

 How to measure the success of an influencer?

 The success of an Influencer working with your brand depends on the overall goals which are established at the beginning of the partnership.

-There are tools out there which identity, assess and report on influencer reach which brands can use to find new and monitor their existing influencer partnerships and build relationships.
+There are tools out there that identity, assess and report on influencer reach which brands can use to find new and monitor their existing influencer partnerships and build relationships.

 Some examples of tools used to measure social media influence are: